nishantkluhera/MarkDraft/README.md

 ## ☁️ Deployment (Render) <a name="deployment-render"></a>

 This project is designed for easy deployment on platforms like Render.
-Here’s how to deploy your own instance on Render's free tier:
+Here's how to deploy your own instance on Render's free tier:

 1.  **Push to GitHub/GitLab:** Make sure your latest code (including the `package-lock.json` file) is pushed to a repository on GitHub or GitLab.
 2.  **Create Render Account:** Sign up or log in at [render.com](https://render.com/).